So, the big question’s been popped, and the response was a resounding “YES!”

 Pro tip: a budget can really help with this—on average, new budgeters save $600 by month two and more than $6,000 in the first year with YNAB—and you can see for yourself by signing up for our free, 34-day trial.
 You can get started in under an hour.

 If you’ve never talked about finances with your partner, before, it might feel awkward, but this is the perfect opportunity to begin.
-Plus, couples who budget together are happier and, well, they’re just really happy.
+Check out 84 questions to ask your significant other about money.

 3 – Give Every Dollar A Job